Lynsey de Paul: Branching out in the 1980s

 De Paul was a celebrity participant in the TV show Christmas Star Games, a Thames Television production shown on ITV on 26 December 1980.
 In 1982, she hosted a Sunday morning radio show on Capital Radio (now Capital London) to promote new talent in the music business.
 The show included selected examples of the many demonstration tapes received by the station from London's vast popular music-making population over the years.
 Eduard Parma Jr. a musician from the Czech Republic, was selected as the winner of a contest on de Paul's show with his own quirky song "King Kong in Hong Kong" and it was released as a single, which became a hit in his native country.
 It was widely played at London discos, in particular at the Empire, Leicester Square by DJ Roy Kelly.

-In 1982, De Paul made her acting debut onstage in Iain Blair’s thriller Shriek! at the Churchill Theatre, Bromley and, in the following year, on television in Granada's The Starlight Ballroom, when she played the lead female character, alongside Alvin Stardust.
-Her first panto appearance was as "Cinderella's Star Night" where de Paul played Cinderella and Joanna Lumley playing Prince Charming as part of an all-star cast to raise funds for The Bobath Centre held at the Prince Edward Theatre, London, on 31 January 1982.
+In 1982, De Paul made her acting debut onstage in Iain Blair's thriller Shriek! at the Churchill Theatre, Bromley and, in the following year, on television in Granada's The Starlight Ballroom, when she played the lead female character, alongside Alvin Stardust.
+Her first panto appearance was as "Cinderella's Star Night" where de Paul played Cinderella with Joanna Lumley playing Prince Charming as part of an all-star cast to raise funds for The Bobath Centre held at the Prince Edward Theatre, London, on 31 January 1982.
 The script was written by writers including Michael Frayn, Jack Rosenthal and John Cleese with the epilogue provided by Alan Ayckbourn and narrated by Ian McKellen and also featured Joanna Lumley, Nigel Havers and Helen Mirren.
 De Paul also appeared in Aladdin at the Shaftesbury Theatre in 1983 and Jack and the Beanstalk (Oxford Playhouse, 1989).
 She also appeared as the character Prudie in Pump Boys and Dinettes (Piccadilly Theatre, 1985).

 In 1983, de Paul orchestrated, played, and produced two updated classical recordings for Deutsche Grammophon and released "Air on a Heart String" ("Air on the G String" composed by Bach) backed with "Arrival of the Queen" ("The Arrival of the Queen of Sheba" composed by Handel) with panflautist Horea Crishan.
 During this period, de Paul began composing and performing songs for children.
 This included writing the music for the children's film Gabrielle and the Doodleman, in which she had a starring role as an actress.
 That same year, she also appeared with Carl Davis in a specially commissioned film "What Price Music?" for the Performing Rights Society (PRS) (now known as the PRS for Music) explaining how the PRS looks after its 15,000 members as well as almost half a million affiliated members worldwide.